ris-2107/sbc/readme.md

 ### Note: NodeJs version 16+ should be installed.
 Npm should also be installed

-1. Navigate to the backend folder : " backend "
+1. Navigate to the backend folder : "backend"
---> run npm i -g nodemon
---> run: 'npm i'
---> wait for the installation to complete .
+ 1. Run:  docker-compose build
---> Run : 'npm run dev'
+ 2. Run : docker-compose up
+ Docker container will pop up.

 Backend server will be started.